Locations and Physicians

 He is involved in ongoing practice improvement with participation on a national radiation technology committee and has been an active participant in research within the US Oncology network.
 He also served as a Principal Investigator for a trial involving prostate cancer patients.

 Dr. Mack received an American Society of Therapeutic Radiology and Oncology research fellowship and a Radiological Society of North American Research and Education fellowship to fund a dedicated research year during which he investigated the mechanisms of how prostate cancer invades the human body.
 Selected by his peers as one of the best Doctors in America every year since 2010, Dr. Mack serves on the editorial advisory board for Cure magazine, a national award-winning publication for cancer patients and survivors.

-Dr. Mack is active on the board of Handi-Dogs, a non-profit organization dedicated to training service and therapy dogs for seniors and those with disabilities.
+Dr. Mack has been very active on the board of Handi-Dogs, a non-profit organization dedicated to training service and therapy dogs for seniors and those with disabilities.
 He is a cancer survivor himself after battling Acute Leukemia with chemotherapy, total body radiation and a bone marrow transplant.
 He is now in excellent health after a full recovery and appreciates the insights he gained “on the other side of the stethoscope”.
-He enjoys CrossFit, running, camping, photography and reading with his three weimaraners nearly always at his side.
+He enjoys CrossFit, running, camping, photography, and reading, with his weimaraners nearly always at his side.